Heading

 End Sub

-We usually indent the commands of a macro to make them easier to distinguish from the definition of the macro, but it is not technically required in VBA.
+We usually indent the commands of a macro to make them easier to distinguish from the start and end of the macro, but it is not technically required in VBA.

 Save the macro (Command+S on Mac or Control+S in Windows) and then boom ... from now on, one keyboard shortcut deletes the current paragraph in Word.
 No selection necessary.
 No keyboard calisthenics.
 Just move on with your work.